 Right: Image courtesy of Mina Image Center.

 For this year’s edition of IAW, which also marks the 25th anniversary of the founding of the Arab Image Foundation, the AIF collaborated with Beirut DC on the exhibition In this Place: Reels of Beirut, on view at Mina Image Center from 11 June to 20 July 2022.
-Curated by Hady Zaccak, the exhibition journeys through the city of Beirut through a montage of scenes assembled from 50 films produced between 1935 and 1975, and features still images of Beirut from the collections of the Arab Image Foundation.
+Curated by Hady Zaccak, the exhibition journeys through the city of Beirut through a montage of scenes assembled from 50 films produced between 1935 and 1975, and features 26 images of Beirut from seven collections from the Arab Image Foundation.

 In situ, the AIF organised a series of talks and screenings from 10-20 June, paying tribute to the notion of home in all its rhapsodies.
 More than a physical space, the home is the constellation of memories and experiences that shapes our being, and colours our understanding of the world.
 We launched our International Archives Week programme in Beirut with a special display of photographic objects centered on vernacular and family photographs.
 Glass plates, stereoscopic views, paper prints, negatives, and albums will be on display to reveal the intimacy and domesticity of the family home, and how these notions can be extended to entire nations.